Google Pixel 5a may be launched on June 11

-San Francisco, March 11 (IANS) Google is reportedly planning to launch its next-generation mid-budget smartphone 'Google Pixel 5a' on June 11.
+San Francisco: Google is reportedly planning to launch its next-generation mid-budget smartphone 'Google Pixel 5a' on June 11.

 Known tipster Jon Prosser shared a tweet from his official Twitter handle claiming that a source has confirmed that Google is planning to launch the Pixel 5a on June 11, 2021.